 Home > Projects > Tree Protection > Bellingham Trees

-WMTP Tree Protection Project
+WMTP Tree Protection

 Protecting Bellingham’s Crucially-Needed Mature Trees

 Bellingham trees, particularly existing mature trees, provide the most benefits and cost savings to our urban community.
 Mature Bellingham trees significantly improve climate resiliency to increasingly-common extreme heat and flooding.
-And Bellingham trees provide a wide range of other benefits, such as cleaner air and water, biodiversity/ habitat support, carbon capture, buffers from traffic and noise, and improved quality of life and health.
+And mature Bellingham trees provide a wide range of other benefits, such as cleaner air and water, biodiversity/ habitat support, carbon capture, buffers from traffic and noise, and improved quality of life and health.

 At the same time, Bellingham needs more infill housing — especially smaller footprint, truly affordable homes.
 Commercial and institutional projects will inevitably increase, too.
-Does increased density jeopardize the retention of crucially-needed mature Bellingham trees?
+Does this inevitable increased density jeopardize the retention of crucially-needed mature Bellingham trees?

 Infill housing versus mature urban tree retention is not an either/or choice.
 BOTH goals are simultaneously achievable.